prnsh03/Prnsh-EduSchema/README.md

-# Prnsh-EduSchema
-EduSchema Management System is an educational management tool built with Python and Tkinter, integrating with a MySQL database.
-It manages courses, instructors, students, enrollments, assessments, and grades, offering functionalities to add, delete, view records, and backup deleted data.

-# EduSchema Management System
+# Prnsh's EduSchema Management System

 EduSchema Management System is a comprehensive educational management tool developed using Python and Tkinter for the graphical user interface.
 The system integrates with a MySQL database to manage various aspects of an educational institution including courses, instructors, students, enrollments, assessments, and grades.
 It offers functionality to add, delete, and view records in a user-friendly manner.
 The system also includes a backup feature for deleted records to prevent data loss.